-It is proposed that GaPSC Rule 505-3-.01, REQUIREMENTS AND STANDARDS FOR APPROVING EDUCATOR PREPARATION PROVIDERS AND EDUCATOR PREPARATION PROGRAMS dated January 1, 2024, be AMENDED to: Clarify that candidates are responsible for applying for the Pre-Service Certificate; add EPP deadlines for entering in TPMS the beginning of clinical practice and supervising teacher Cert ID; revise the definition of LUA to make it consistent with the definition used in Certification rules; and to make non-substantive updates in terminology.
+It is proposed that GaPSC Rule 505-3-.01 REQUIREMENTS AND STANDARDS FOR APPROVING EDUCATOR PREPARATION PROVIDERS AND EDUCATOR PREPARATION PROGRAMS dated January 1, 2025, be AMENDED to incorporate Literacy Assessment requirements and to update assessment requirements for the fields of Teacher Leadership and Educational Leadership Tier II.
+Additional, non-substantive changes are proposed for clarification.